fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 ### Shared library libPlugin(.so)

-The  ``libPlugin.so``   (namespace  ``plugin``)  shared  library   contains  the definitions  of  serializable  classe  ``plugin::P``  as  well  as instantiated  serialization  code  and registration  code  (for  class ``plugin::P``) with regards of Boost XML and text archives.
+The  ``libPlugin.so``   (namespace  ``plugin``)  shared  library   contains  the definitions  of  serializable  class  ``plugin::P``  as  well  as instantiated  serialization  and registration  code  (for  class ``plugin::P``) with regards of Boost XML and text archives.
 The ``libPlugin.so``  DLL is explicitely linked to the ``libZ.so`` DLL.
-At loading, the ``libPlugin.so`` DLL instantiates a specific object factory and register it from the ``libXY.so`` DLL.
-From this factory, it is then possible to instantiate objects of various types (``xy::A``, ``xy::B``,``z::C`` or ``plugin::P``) from a compilation unit which is only linked to the ``libXY.so`` DLL and from which the ``libPlugin.so`` DLL has been dynamically loaded.
+At loading, the ``libPlugin.so`` DLL instantiates a specific object factory and register it in the ``libXY.so`` DLL.
+From this factory, it is then possible to randomly instantiate objects of various types (``xy::A``, ``xy::B``,``z::C`` or ``plugin::P``) from a compilation unit which is only linked to the ``libXY.so`` DLL and from which the ``libPlugin.so`` DLL has been dynamically loaded.